datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 the term source to refer to the sender (e.g., orders in the example above) and target to refer to the recipient (e.g., invoices).

+message streams or flows

+properties associated with your to: address

+intersetion of address & node

 +----------------+------------------------+---------------------+
 |    Type        |      Description       |   Example           |
 +================+========================+=====================+